ShehabSunny/splash/Readme.md

-## `gosplash` is a simple cli tool for changing the wallpaper dynamically and easily from hundrands of thousands of images of unsplash.com.
+## `gosplash` is a simple cli tool for changing the wallpaper dynamically and easily from hundreds of thousands of images of unsplash.com.

 ### Prerequisite:
 You need to have a developer account of unsplash.com in order to use this tool.